-In 1976-77 the MTHL (now GTHL) won the National Midget Championship in Moncton, New Brunswick.
-Since that time, no team from Toronto has won this prestigious Championship, now called the Telus Cup.
+In 1976-77 the Don Mills Flyers MTHL (now GTHL) won the National Midget Championship in Moncton, New Brunswick.

 This Championship has been dominated over the past twenty years by teams from Quebec and the West, where the structure of hockey is considerably different than Ontario.
-Currently, we have a club system with fairly strict residency rules, while they focus more on private sport schools and “all star” type teams.
+Currently, we have a club system with fairly strict residency rules, while the west and Quebec focus more on private sport schools and “all star” type teams.

 Midget AAA hockey in Ontario has been under a great deal of stress in recent years.
-Lowering the age of the OHL Midget Draft to 15 from 16 has had a profound impact.
-Drafted players felt they were too good to play Midget, and those that were not drafted, felt their dream of Jr., College, or professional hockey was over, and it was time to focus on other things, which may or may not include Midget AAA hockey.
-Thankfully, things are changing, and for the better.
+Lowering the age of the OHL Draft to 15 from 16 has made it very stressful on the Midget aged player.
+Many players drafted from Minor Midget believe they are too good to play Major Midget, and those that are not drafted, believe their dream of Jr., College, or professional hockey is over, and it is time to focus on other things.
+Thankfully, things are changing for the better.

-Until recently, there were 36 Provincial Jr “A” teams in the GTA.
+Until recently, there were 36 Provincial Jr “A” teams in the Greater Toronto Area.
 After several years of poor performance, and an almost complete disappearance of US College scouts, the league decided to cut back to 22 teams (2012-13).
-This will greatly strengthen their league and bring back the College scouts.
+This has greatly strengthen their league, and brought back the College scouts.

-The benefits of this cut back in Jr “A” teams to midget hockey in the GTHL are clear and substantial.
-Many more top end players will be available, and with the high quality of coaching that exists in the GTHL AAA Midget loop, the upside for players is huge.
+The benefits to Midget hockey, of this cut back in the number of Jr “A” teams, are clear and substantial.
+Many more top end players are available, and with the high quality of coaching that exists in the GTHL AAA Midget loop, the upside for the players is huge.
 OHL clubs are now recommending Midget AAA for many of their drafted players.

 Midget AAA hockey in the GTHL is the best environment for 16 and 17 year olds to play on a regular basis and develop their skills for the next level, especially if that level involves hockey thru education for the student/athlete.